raedaltaki/photo-port/README.md

 ## Description

-Photo Port is a MERN photo gallary website for a photographer that display all the photes based on their categories.
+Photo Port is a MERN photo galley website for a photographer that display all the photos based on their categories.

 ## Installation